 Don't Drink & Drive

+Every injury and death caused by drunk driving is preventable.
 In order to reduce the number of deaths and severe, long-term disabilities from crashes due to drinking and driving, Parkview sponsors public service announcements and signage in key public venues.
 Classroom presentations and educational materials targeting teenage drivers also support the Don’t Drink & Drive message.

 To schedule an educational presentation at your school or community organization, call (260) 266-1270.